Skip to main content

 What is a GIC?

-A GIC (or Guaranteed Investment Certificate) is an investment product that can be purchased from a bank or other financial institution for an agreed-upon term and interest rate.
-It's name refers to the fact that your principle investment is guaranteed to be returned to you at the end of the term, and in the case of fixed-rate GICs, with the prescribed interest rate regardless of market conditions.
+A GIC (or Guaranteed Investment Certificate) is an investment product that can be purchased from a bank or another financial institution for an agreed-upon term and interest rate.
+The name "GIC" signifies that your principal investment is guaranteed to be returned to you at the end of the term, along with the specified interest rate, regardless of market conditions.
 This means that even in the unlikely event of your financial institution going out of business, your money will still be protected.

-Providers are able to do this because GICs are insured by either the CDIC (Canada Deposit Insurance Corporation) or the province where the GIC was purchased.
-GICs covered by the CDIC are insured for up to $100,000, whereas those with provincial insurance can vary depending on the province.
+Providers are able to offer this guarantee because GICs are insured by either the CDIC (Canada Deposit Insurance Corporation) or the province where the GIC was purchased.
+GICs covered by the CDIC are insured for up to $100,000, while the coverage for GICs with provincial insurance can vary depending on the province.

 How Do GICs Work?

-When a customer of a bank or credit union purchases a GIC, they’re lending their money to the financial institution issuing the certificate.
-The bank or credit union then lends that money to other customers at a higher interest rate, usually in personal loans or mortgages.
+When a customer buys a GIC from a bank or credit union, they are essentially lending their money to the financial institution that issues the certificate.
+The bank or credit union then lends that money to other customers at a higher interest rate, typically through personal loans or mortgages.

-Generally speaking, the longer the money stays in an investment, the more interest it’s capable of earning.
-At the end of the GIC’s term, the financial institution returns the customer’s funds with interest.
+In general, the longer the money remains invested, the more interest it can earn.
+At the end of the GIC term, the financial institution returns the customer’s funds along with the accrued interest.

 Looking for the best GIC rates?